Municipality of Kostanjevica na Krki

 The Municipality of Kostanjevica na Krki ([kɔˈstaːnjɛʋitsa na ˈkəɾki]; Občina Kostanjevica na Krki) is a municipality in the traditional Lower Carniola region of southern Slovenia.
 The seat of the municipality is the town of Kostanjevica na Krki.
 It is part of the Lower Sava Statistical Region.
-It is located in the northern foothills of the Gorjanci Hills and extends to the border with Croatia.
+It is located in the northern foothills of the Gorjanci Mountains and extends to the border with Croatia.
+It borders Croatia.

 Settlements

 In addition to the municipal seat of Kostanjevica na Krki, the municipality also includes the following settlements: